 Interactive Learning Topics

-All residents will participate in topic discussions with the residency program director and/or members of pharmacy leadership in order to gain experience/exposure to residency goals and objectives not covered during scheduled learning experiences.
+All residents will participate in topic discussions with the program director and/or members of pharmacy leadership in order to gain experience/exposure to residency goals and objectives not covered during scheduled learning experiences.
 Examples of these discussions include: professionalism and credibility, credentialing and drug therapy management, technology and automation and pharmacy budget planning.

 All residents are required to participate in student training conducted at MD Anderson.
 The extent of resident involvement will depend on the resident’s desire to participate in the preceptorship of 4th year pharmacy students on experiential rotations.
 All residents will participate in teaching in Shared Student Instruction, which consists of leading an assigned topic discussion with 4th year pharmacy students on rotation at MD Anderson during each student block (3 times/year).
 Additional teaching responsibilities during the residency year include journal club, grand rounds, etc. Other teaching responsibilities may be assigned by the program director or individual preceptors.
 After six months from the start of the residency, residents will be eligible for certification as a Texas Preceptor.

 The University of Houston College of Pharmacy offers a teaching certificate program to all pharmacy residents in the Houston area.
 The purpose of the program is to provide a formal training program for pharmacy residents to gain knowledge and to demonstrate effectiveness in the areas of teaching, leadership, and scholarship.
 The program consists of three components: 1) Weekly seminars 2) Teaching experience 3) Teaching portfolio.